Backup and Restore

 Other configuration options

-If you wish to disable compression of the backup add no_compress: true to the top-level section of the configuration file.
+to the top-level section of the configuration file.
 Uploaded backups can also automatically prepend a timestamp to the last element of specified path of the auto-uploaded backup, which will result in a new backup file being created each time.
 This can be useful for point-in-time recoveries.
-To enable timestamping add timestamp: true to the top-level section of the configuration file
+To enable timestamping add timestamp: true

-The configuration file also supports variable expansion – this means any string starting with $ will be replaced with that value from Environment variables when it is loaded by rqlite.
+The configuration file also supports variable expansion – this means any string starting with $

 Example